 The Islanders and Capitals played the first regular-season overtime game since 1942 on Oct.
 8, 1983.
 After New York’s Bobby Nystrom tied the game in the final minute of regulation, Bob Bourne scored in overtime to give the Islanders an 8-7 victory.

-Greg Adams made a heck of a debut for the Vancouver Canucks, on Oct.
+Greg Adams made a heck of a debut for the Canucks on Oct.
 8, 1987, at the old Pacific Coliseum.
 He scored four goals, his first career hat trick, in an 8-2 blowout of the St. Louis Blues.
 Tony Tanti had four assists in the route.

 On Oct.
 8, 1988, Bruins defenseman Ray Bourque picked up four assists for his 700th NHL point, as Boston beat the Whalers, 6-2, in Hartford.

 The “Rat Craze” was born in Florida on this date in 1995.
-Just prior to the Florida Panthers home opener against the Flames, Scott Mellanby killed a rat in the dressing room.
+Before the Florida Panthers home opener against the Flames, Scott Mellanby killed a rat in the dressing room.
 He proceeded to score two goals in the team’s 4-3 win, leading to his teammates calling his feat a “Rat Trick.”

 Adam Oates scored his seventh career hat trick, and first with the Capitals, on Oct.
 8, 1997.
 He also added two assists for his 1,000th career NHL point as Washington beat the Islanders 6-3.
 Oates became the 47th player in league history to score 1,000 career points.